The Sōji Home journal

 Why horizontal surfaces are the real measure of a tidy home

 Counters, tables, the chair in the bedroom.
-These surfaces tell the truth about a home's daily rhythm, and clearing them each evening changes everything.
+Horizontal surfaces tell the truth about a home's daily rhythm, and clearing them each evening changes everything.